 I recently made amazing Baked Beans in my Instant Pot®.
 As soon as my younger son walked into the kitchen, he said, "baked beans?"
 His eyes lit up, until I said that they had bacon in them.
 He's a vegetarian.
 He sweetly asked if I could make him vegetarian baked beans.
 How could I let him down?
 After a little trial and error, I came up with a winner.

 Baked Beans typically get their smoky, salty flavor from pork products - in my other recipe I use a lot of bacon.
-In order to replicate this flavor, I add a generous amount of smoked paprika and salt.
+In order to replicate this flavor, I add plenty of smoked paprika and salt.
 Vegetarian Baked Beans are a total crowd pleaser for meat-eaters, vegetarians, and vegans alike.
 Just a quick note: After a lot of experimentation, I have found the best results come when you soak your beans overnight.
 I am including directions for a quick soak in the Instant Pot®, because I am the type of cook that often forgets to soak beans ahead of time.

 Vegetarian Baked Beans in the Instant Pot®